mpapp/MPSheetView/README.md

 # MPSheetView

-A one line tall collection view built in SceneKit.
-It looks like this:
+A one line tall collection view like control built in SceneKit.

+- Content is passed in using a sheet item data source protocol.
+- Responds to left and right clicks.
+- Keyboard navigable.
+- Has certain amount of configurability in form of a series of [IBInspectable](http://nshipster.com/ibinspectable-ibdesignable/) properties.

+As an example, in [Manuscripts](http://manuscriptsapp.com) for which the view was developed it looks like this (the MPSheetView is the thumbnail containing view at the bottom):

 ![An example MPSheetView](./example.png)